The following post is from Katie of Kitchen Stewardship: 7 Ways to Avoid Using Plastic Wrap

 I feel compelled to say: Don’t use aluminum foil instead.
 It kills me when people use aluminum foil to cover a plate of brownies or some other non-heated, completely unnecessary item.

-I just want to thrust my extra plastic wrap in their hands.
+I just want to thrust my extra plastic wrap into their hands.

 Aluminum is a non-renewable resource.
 When it’s gone, it’s gone.
 It can be almost completely recycled with very little waste, but once foil is covered in food, there’s little chance of that happening.
 And besides that, it’s not even good for people.
 (Perhaps a post is coming about ways to avoid using aluminum foil?)